particle-iot/docs/src/content/datasheets/app-notes/an032-calling-api-from-web-page.md

 Download this file and save it to disk on your computer.
 Then double-click to open it in your browser.
 The technique in this example works from file:// URLs so you don't need to host the page on an actual web server to use it.

-The user interface isn't very pretty because we've left out css styling to make the example less overwhelming, but it works.
+The user interface isn't very pretty because we've left out the css styling, but it works.

 ![Control LED](/assets/images/app-notes/AN032/control-led.png)

 ### The HTML

-The HTML page is really three separate user interfaces.
+The HTML page is really three separate user interfaces that are either displayed or hidden as needed.

-- mainDiv is the main user interface.
+- `mainDiv` is the main user interface.
 If you want to play around with adding some other controls, here's where to put them.
-- loginDiv is where the user is prompted to log in.
+- `loginDiv` is where the user is prompted to log in.
-- otpDiv is where the user is prompted to enter their MFA token.
+- `otpDiv` is where the user is prompted to enter their MFA token.

 ```html
 <body>